georgeflanagin/usersetup/README.md

 #INFO     [2024-09-10 12:32:30,883] (494249 usersetup take_action: ssh root@adam 'chmod 600 /home/gflanagi/.ssh/authorized_keys' )
 #INFO     [2024-09-10 12:32:30,883] (494249 usersetup take_action: ssh root@adam 'chown -R gflanagi /home/gflanagi/.ssh' )
 ```

+Some important things to note:

+[1] There is no requirement to use a key that is from an existing `.ssh` directory.

+[2] More than one key can be added.
+The program takes all the filenames alleged to
+contain keys, concatenates them
+into a secure temporary file, and copies the local file to `~/.ssh/authorized_keys`
+on the remote computer.
+The temporary file is removed by the OS when the file is closed.